-Cloudera: Pricing In A Lot Of Negativity (NYSE:CLDR)
+Summary

-Cloudera (CLDR) has fallen out of favor with investors.
+Cloudera (NYSE:CLDR) has fallen out of favor with investors.
 I make the case that Cloudera's valuation already prices in too much negativity.

 Presently, investors are only willing to pay 4x forward sales, for this strong cash flow generating company.
 This is not only cheap in absolute terms, but it's also cheap relative to a peer.
 Investors would do well to consider this investment.